yeozhenhao/Java-Matching-algorithm/README.md

 <ins>We will create **2** *Stacks*:</ins>
 1. *stack_graph* to store a stack of SCC graphs (of the highest number of vertices)

+> **IMPT:** The stack_graph is essential in finding neighbours of its associated path.
+A longer path is generated by finding the neighbours of the last player in the path.
+Whenever all possibilities of a longer path is generated with the **addition of 1 neighbour**, the player is removed from its associated graph so that future longer paths will never suggest paths that terminate onto itself. *(FYI: the player was just used to find its neighbours)*.
+> For every possibility generated, a path is added back to the *stack_path* **at the same order/level** as its graph that is also added to *stack_graph*.
+This is how we ensure that the **path** and **graph** in *stack_path* and *stack_graph* always correspond with each other.

 2. *stack_path* to store a stack of *Lists* of players.
 Each *List* is a possible *Hamiltonian* path, and we would choose the *List* with the greatest number of players (i.e. the longest path) from this *Stack*, and we would get the solution we need.

 As the very first step in the DFS algorithm, we will add *start* into *stack_path* as a possible answer.